gumaerc-testorg/18.369-spring-2008/content/pages/lecture-summaries.md

 Symmetry groups, representation theory, and eigenstates
 {{< tdclose >}}
 {{< tdopen >}}
 Representation theory.
 Proved that eigenstates transform as representations, and showed how this applies to 2d metal box (for which the states fall into three of the five possible representations).
 Discussed representations, equivalent and irreducible representations, conjugacy classes, and character tables.
-Showed how to get character table using the orthogonality rules without knowing the representations; found the character table for C4v (symmetry group of square).
+Showed how to get character table using the orthogonality rules without knowing the representations; found the character table for C{{< sub "4v" >}} (symmetry group of square).
 {{< tdclose >}}

 {{< trclose >}}